-This cheesy Italian sausage and spinach pasta bake recipe is easy to make, super cheesy, and extremely comforting!
-It's your ultimate weeknight dinner recipe and a great dinner party recipe that will wow your guests.
+This cheesy Italian sausage and spinach pasta bake is easy to make, cheesy, and so comforting!
+It's the ultimate weeknight dinner that the whole family will love and a great dinner party recipe that will wow your guests.

 Jump to: